 This means that on average women spend €132 per year for menstrual products such as pads and tampons, slightly more than €10 each month.

-Generally, women menstruate 40 years of their lives, which roughly amounts to €5.280 worth of menstrual products during her lifetime.
+Generally, women menstruate 40 years of our lives, which roughly amounts to €5.280 worth of menstrual products during our lifetime.